RealHulubulu/openCVObjectDetectionRPi/README.md

 The model has the recognized objects stored by numbers from 1 to 90 but doesn’t have the names of the objects.
 Hence the listing out of the objects in a dictionary.
 The objects are from the COCO Data Set.
+Find a link to COCO data set at the bottom of this readme.

 The following line of code is the model created using OpenCV from the pre-trained .pb and it’s associated